NTT-DATA-Cloud-Transformation/cfn-github-3rd-party-resource/README.md

 ```
 - **flux7-service-github.json:**
     It's resource provider schema file, it includes model of resource provider.

 - **pom.xml:**
     This file contains information about the project and configuration details used by Maven to build the project.

 - **README.md:**

-    README file that contanins information about other files in the repository.
+    This file has information about other files in the repository.

 - **doc_source:**
     This directory contains documentation about How to use `Flux7::Service::Github` custom resource.

 - **src/main/java/com/flux7/service/github:**
     This directory contains files (CallbackContext, handlers) that actually implement the resource's functionality.

 - **src/test/java/com/flux7/service/github:**
     This directory contains files that performs unit tests for handlers.